Elderly patients

 9. Prevention is best

-The best way to stay healthy is to take preventive actions like regular check-ups, screenings, and vaccinations.
-The less you need health care, the less stressful it becomes.
+Avoiding illness starts with preventive actions like regular check-ups, screenings and vaccinations.
+The best way to take the stress out of health care is to need it less.
 Navigating your health care doesn’t have to feel like a full-time job.
 These tips can help you take control, feel less stressed and make sure you get the care you deserve.